VegitarianCalc/Alex_VeryReallyGoodPortfolio_BlueStamp/index.md

 # Custom Object Detection System
-A project that can detect objects, using TensorFlow Lite on the Raspberry Pi, adding convienence to your building experience.
+A project that can detect objects, using TensorFlow Lite on the Raspberry Pi, adding convenience to your building experience.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |